bhsanon/wi-fi_set/README.md

 0 - Download wi-fi_set at www.skullhunters.esy.es

 1 - Add permissions to files:
-open a terminal and type chmod -R 777 airset
+open a terminal and type chmod -R 777 wi-fi_set

 2 - Install the dependencies: